cherung/LAP/FlatShading/README.md

   <img src="diffusion.png" alt="diffusion" width="200px">
 </p>

 There are two commonly used light effect to determine the color of a polygon.
 The first one is the ambient light (natural light), which is directionless and everywhere.
-An object of the same color with ambient light only has the one color for every polygon, as the image shown on the left image above.
+An object of the same color with ambient light only has the one color for every polygon, as the image shown on the left.
+The second one is called the diffusion light, by which different polygons have different color intensity based on where the light source is.
+An example of diffusion lighting is shown on the right image above.

 <img src="icosahedron_noframe.gif" alt="Icosahedron" width="400px">